We praise God for his work in us since 1843.

 We praise God for this work in us since 1843.

 By 1944, the parish campus consisted of the Stone Church, a parish house built in 1932, and the Parke House, (the church’s rectory).
 The Holy Cross House was added in 1961, the Holy Cross Hall replaced the old parish house in 1975, and the Fellowship Hall was built in 2000.
 Our facility is part of the Westminster Historic District, which is listed on the National Register of Historic Places.
 Twice in our history, Ascension has sponsored a mission parish.
 The first, St. Mark’s Chapel in Uniontown, was consecrated in 1862, but disbanded in 1879.
 The other, St. George’s in Manchester, was organized in 1956 and is now a regular parish.

 Church of the Ascension has had 33 rectors who have served the members of the Church faithfully, beginning with The Rev. David Hillhouse Buel to our current Interim Rector, The Rev. F. Allan Weatherholt, Jr.

 We are blessed with a beautiful and spacious campus.

 Among our treasures is our historic Stone Church, built in 1844 and still in use today.
-That is where our more traditional Sunday worship services (8:00 am and 11:15 am) are held as well as any other traditional services such as weddings, etc. Our more contemporary and larger worship services (9:15 am) are held in the Holy Cross Hall which was built in 1975.
+That is where our more traditional Sunday worship service (8:00 am) is held as well as other traditional services such as weddings, etc. Our more contemporary and larger worship service(10:15 am) is held in the Holy Cross Hall which was built in 1975.

 Also highly treasured is our Fellowship Hall with a commercial kitchen which is used for large gatherings and hosts our monthly Country Breakfast Buffet on the first Saturday of every month.
 The Fellowship Hall and the kitchen are available for use by outside groups for a reasonable fee.